catalyst-cloud/catalystcloud-price-comparison/README.md

 and converting them into the instance sizes offered by [Catalyst Cloud](https://www.catalyst.net.nz/catalyst-cloud/prices).
 You can find the datasets and their sources [here](https://github.com/catalyst-cloud/catalystcloud-price-comparison/raw/master/dataset/Cloud%20price%20comparison.ods).

 ## The Python
-I've used the [scikit-learn](http://scikit-learn.org/stable/) library's [random forest regressor](http://scikit-learn.org/stable/modules/ensemble.html#forest) to achieve the desired normalisation, and [Pandas](http://pandas.pydata.org/) for managing the data.
+I've used the [scikit-learn](http://scikit-learn.org/stable/) library's [multiple linear regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) to achieve the desired normalisation, and [Pandas](http://pandas.pydata.org/) for managing the data.

 You can see my working on an IPython notebook [here](https://nbviewer.jupyter.org/github/catalyst-cloud/cloud-price-comparison/blob/master/cloud_price_comparison.ipynb).